 The Story and The Play

-Very funny, very entertaining, and beautifully adapted from comicbook to stage by Chris Martinez.
+Very funny, very entertaining, and beautifully adapted from a comic book to the stage by Chris Martinez.
 I don’t normally watch anything in the vernacular, but this is DEFINITELY a show to watch.

 The Songs/Original Soundtrack